BenSchZA/intro-to-bonding-curves/md-intro.md

 Source: https://www.ig.com/en/trading-strategies/what-is-price-discovery-and-how-does-it-work--190605

 --
-* Producer and consumer reach an equilibrium
+> The price discovery process is the process of determining the price of an asset in the marketplace through the interactions of buyers and sellers.

+* Bonding curves can be a primitive price discovery mechanism

+Note:
 * With some price elasticity
-* Bonding curves can be a primitive price discovery mechanism

 ---
 # Terminology